 Did you ever wonder what it was like to live in Shakespeare’s era?
-What his home town Stratford-Upon-Avon would have been like in the late 17th century, or what England’s capital city, London, was like then?
+What his hometown Stratford upon Avon would have been like in the late 16th and early 17th centuries, or what England’s capital city, London, was like then?

-Shakespeare lived from 1564 to 1616 – the early modern period in between the Middle Ages and the Industrial Revolution.
-Looking through a British lens, Shakespeare’s lifetime spenned most of the Elizabethan era (1558-1603) and the start of the Jacobean era (1603-1625).
+Shakespeare lived from 1564 to 1616 – the early modern period between the Middle Ages and the Industrial Revolution.
+Looking through a British lens, Shakespeare’s lifetime spanned most of the Elizabethan era (1558-1603) and the start of the Jacobean era (1603-1625).

 |21 Facts About Shakespeare’s London|